Login with Netlify Identity

 The Global Fund also uses two cross-cutting classifications to further differentiate portfolios:

-• Challenging Operating Environments are countries or regions with complex natural or man-made crises and instability.
+• Challenging Operating Environments are countries or regions with complex natural or man-made crises and instability, including strong capacity deficits.

 • Transitioning components are those that are approaching transition from receiving funding from the Global Fund.
 A country becomes ineligible for Global Fund financing when its income level designation moves to High Income, or when it has an Upper-Middle-Income designation, and the disease burden is not High.